fakefarm/wwwoodall/source/blog/2014-12-10-anatomy-of-popular-blogs.html.markdown

 - contact
 - links to other blogs
 - comments
-- index of all posts
+- index of all blog
 - call to action - submit a story or suggestion!
 - tag cloud
 - twitter feeds